rackerlabs/technical-blog/_posts/2019-10-11-oracle-ebs-integration-with-oam.md

 This blog describes how to integrate OAM with EBS 12.2 applications to maintain a single registration for an EBS instance.
 You can apply this integration on the run/patch file system in EBS 12.2 applications.
-Because OAM provides centralized, policy-based authentication and SSO for web-based applications and Cloud services, this technology is necessary for organizations that use Oracle applications.
+Because OAM provides centralized, policy-based authentication and SSO for web-based applications and cloud services, this technology is necessary for organizations that use Oracle applications.

 Use the Feedback tab to make any comments or ask questions.